Few for Many: Tchebycheff Set Scalarization for Many-Objective Optimization: Preliminaries and Related Work

 Under mild conditions, the Pareto set and front could be on an $(m-1)$-dimensional manifold in the decision or objective space~\citep{hillermeier2001generalized}, which contains infinite Pareto solutions.
 Many optimization methods have been proposed to find a finite set of solutions to approximate the Pareto set and front~\citep{miettinen1999nonlinear,ehrgott2005multicriteria,zhou2011multiobjective}.
 If at least $k$ solutions are needed to handle each dimension of the Pareto front, the required number of solutions could be $O(k^{(m-1)})$ for a problem with $m$ optimization objectives.
 Two illustrative examples with a set of solutions to approximate the Pareto front for problems with $2$ and $3$ objectives are shown in Figure~\ref{fig_motivation}.
 However, the required number of solutions will increase exponentially with the objective number $m$, leading to an extremely high computational overhead.
 It could also be very challenging for decision-makers to efficiently handle such a large set of solutions.
 Indeed, for a problem with many optimization objectives, a large portion of the solutions could become non-dominated and hence incomparable with each other~\citep{purshouse2007evolutionary,knowles2007quantifying}.

 In the past few decades, different heuristic and evolutionary algorithms have been proposed to tackle the many-objective black-box optimization problems~\citep{zhang2007moea,bader2011hype, deb2013evolutionary}.
 These algorithms typically aim to find a set of a few hundred solutions to handle problems with $4$ to a few dozen optimization objectives~\citep{li2015many, sato2023evolutionary}.
 However, they still struggle to tackle problems with significantly many objectives (e.g., $>100$), and cannot efficiently solve large-scale differentiable optimization problems.
+Dimensionality reduction~\citep{deb2006searching, brockhoff2006are, singh2011a} is a widely used technique to deal with many-objective optimization problems with potential redundant objectives.
+By summarizing all objectives by a few representative objectives, these methods can reformulate the originally challenging problem into a simpler problem with much fewer objectives.
+A detailed discussion with the dimensionality reduction can be found in Appendix~\ref{subsec_supp_dim_reduction}.